claudiamig/closer-to-the-sky/README.md

 ## Contributors
 - Adults living in the PPG favela
-- Acme and Iani organizers of the social project Ninho das Aguias
+- Acme and Iani, organizers of the social project Ninho das Aguias
 - Institute of Physics (Universidade Federal do Rio de Janeiro)
 - Observatory of Valongo (Universidade Federal do Rio de Janeiro)
-- INAF National Institute for Astrophysics (Italy)

 ## Users
 - Children and adults living in the PPG favela